disaltzman/Cthulhu-fMRI/Cthulhu Analysis Guide.md

 T-test's (`3dttest++`) used to test accuracy-chance maps against 0.
 Current T-tests:

 1. **AvsB - Vowel**
 2. **AvsB - Sine**
-3. **Paired T-test: AvsB Vowel-Sine** - looks for regions that show greater decoding sensitivity for vowels
+3. **Paired T-test: AvsB Vowel-Sine** - looks for regions that can significanly discriminate between category A vs B irrespective of sound type.

-***Potential MVPA Analyses***

-1. Using individual subject boundaries to determine which tokens fit into which categories - step 3 could be an /y/ for some people but an /i/ for others - likely lowering accuracy by not acccounting for this
-2. Use various behavioral measures as covariates in `3dttest++`
-3. Targeted ROI's?

 ## Behavioral